Living in Your Car

-Living in Your Car is a Canadian television comedy-drama series that debuted on May 7, 2010 on HBO Canada.
+Living in Your Car is a Canadian television comedy-drama series that debuted on May 7, 2010, on HBO Canada.

 The series stars John Ralston as Steve Unger, a former high-flying corporate executive struggling to rebuild his life after being indicted on fraud, obstruction and racketeering charges.
-Legally forbidden to hold any job dealing with other people's money, he finds himself ordered to teach a business ethics class — and is forced to live in his car when his wife won't let him back into their home.
+Legally forbidden to hold any job dealing with other people's money, he finds himself ordered to teach a business ethics class—and is forced to live in his car when his wife will not let him back into their home.

 The series was created and principally written by George F. Walker, Dani Romain, and Joseph Kay.